hankai26/bikesharing/README.md

 5. The trip user overview image shows a clear difference between different types of users.
 Annual subscribers and males are more like to rent bikes.
 ![user_trips](https://github.com/hankai26/bikesharing/blob/main/Images/User%20Trips.png)

+# Summary

+This research indicates that the annual subscribers are prone to using bike-sharing services.
+The next step of the investment would be focusing more on the marketing to bring in more users into the program.
+Further, the results demonstrate that the peak hour around 5 - 7 pm, when we need to guarantee that there're adequate sharing bikes in stock.
+Based on the additional analysis on the top starting and ending locations, we could further understand more about the city type where's more attractive for bike-sharing business.